elexis/elexis-3-base/features/ch.framsteg.elexis.finance.analytics.feature/README.md

 * Daily Report _(Tagesrapport)_

 All queries can optionally be constrained by upper and lower time limits (from/to).
 Without limits the queries deliver key data over the whole time periode of a medical practice.
 The resulting data refers to the mandant the logged on user belongs to and can be exported as either PDF or CSV.
-## Technical note
-The Analytics/Reporting Plugin (ch.framsteg.elexis.finance.analytics) acts as a lightweight frontend to inspect denormalized data.
-Due to performance considerations and due to structure of the data being requested the plugin makes heavily use of SQL specific functions and materialized views.
-Therefore the queries evade the Elexis O/R mapping being implemented as native SQL queries.
-Nevertheless the plugin consumes the JDBC connection which is provied by Elexis.

-**NOTE:**
-**The plugin runs only against PostgreSQL**

 ## How to install
 The plugin can easily be installed via *Help/Install New Software*.
 The feature _Analytics/Reporting_ is listed within the _Statistik_ category.
 During start it checks if the required database system (PostgreSQL exclusively) is used.
 If so the necessary materialized view is created automatically.
 The plugin is ready to use.